lguilmard/camtrackerwebrtcstreaming/README.md

     • sizeCare : how much closest face is more captured compared to furthest
     • decay : the highest the slowest the field changes and the more it is stable <> the slowest the more the field is unstable and changes quickly

-# run and see result

-    python3 path/auto_crop.py -thread (press ESC in command prompt to stop program properly)

 # run threaded fast output on tmpsf

     # 3 threads programs